Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

+for transfer functions that satisfy a certain decay rate in the spectral norm of their impulse response elements.

-When working with transfer functions and signals, denote the coefficient of the term of degree $k$ as $\tf G[k]=G(k)$ and $\tf x[k]=x_k$.
+When working with transfer functions and signals, we will denote the coefficient of the term of degree $k$ as $\tf G[k]=G(k)$ and $\tf x[k]=x_k$.
 We will also denote $G[k:1]$ as the block row vector of system response elements of $\tf G$